TIGRLab/stoppd_MRS/README.md

 <h2> Scripts that still need to be written/edited: </h2>
 	- csv_creation_MAS.m, csv_creation_NKI.m, csv_creation_PMC.m (use csv_creation_CMH for reference)<br>
-	- Before creating these files it is necessary to have the results from LCModel ready<br><br><br>
+	- Before creating these files it is necessary to have the results from LCModel ready<br>
 	- In Master_2.sh, need to edit the PMC section.
-This has not been completed because the voxel placement for PMC was not correct (both dlpfc and sgacc placements were wrong for most subjects), therefore it is unclear whether or not   	     this data is usable.
+This has not been completed because the voxel placement for PMC was not correct (both dlpfc and sgacc placements were wrong for most subjects), therefore it is unclear whether or not   	     this data is usable.<br><br>

 ** Refer to the document <b>'pipeline_technical_details' </b> for a comprehensive description of this pipeline **